 compiler only checks the format string for consistency.

-In the example above, the format string (my_format
+In the example above, the format string (my_format) is the second

 start with the third argument, so the correct parameters for the format